 Happy Friday!
 Did you have a nice week?
 I sure did.
 My husband had the day off Monday for Memorial Day.
-We don’t typically do anything special for Memorial Day, but I start it the same way every year; I call my Daddy up on the phone and thank him for serving his country.
+We don’t typically do anything special for the long weekend.

 We had a nice family day.
 My son and I made peanut butter chocolate chip cookies, my daughter worked on crafts, and later my husband took the kids to the park to play for the afternoon.
 While they were out I did some work.